green64/jekyll-blog/_posts/2019-03-24-learning-as-we-go.markdown

 ### My tribute-flexbox-new-blog experiment failed.
 And that's OK.

-My blog image probably seems like an odd image &mdash; what's with the cats, amirite?
+My blog image probably seems like an odd choice &mdash; what's with the cats, amirite?
 This post was actually inspired by the death of my cat Posie.
 I had her for 19 years, and although it was time for her to go, I'm still sad.
 Her sister Parker died in 2013.